MateoTomasBilbao/test-interns-endava-3/README.md

 ## Exercise

 - 🐳 dockerify the [app](./app)
-- ☸ write a deployment and deploy to minikube
+- ☸ write a deployment and deploy to minikube or eks
 - 🍪 provide inbound access to the app

 ## Considerations / discussion points: